RESTful-Otaku/unhaunter/README.md

 ### Ghost Identification

 Your first task is to locate the ghost and determine its preferred area.
 Look for subtle visual clues like a semi-transparent dust cloud, which indicates the ghost's spawn point (breach).
 This is often easiest to see with the location's lights (not your flashlight).
-You can also use your equipment, like the Thermometer, to detect temperature changes, or the EMF meter to find fluctuations in the electromagnetic field.
+You can also use your equipment, like the Thermometer, to detect temperature changes, or the EMF metre to find fluctuations in the electromagnetic field.
 Carefully test your equipment, and record your findings in your trusty van.
 Once you have enough evidence, synthesize a specialised "Unhaunter Ghost Repellent" to expel the ghost.

 Once you're done, you can click "End Mission" on the van and you'll get the mission score.